 Pair everyone up, with the first person given 3 minutes to share something personal or work-related based on a topic.
 Topics could include sharing one thing you love about your job, asking them what they would do if they had a million dollars, sharing a personal or professional achievement, or finding out which actor would play them if someone made a movie of their life.

 At the end of the game, players can share what they’ve learned about each other.
 Alternatively, you can continue the game, this time with new pairs.

 To prepare this game in advance, create a single bingo card of 25 squares which you then photocopy according to how many players you anticipate will be involved.
 Each square contains a work-themed statement, instead of a number.
 For example:

 - Takes two forms of transport to get into work

 - Uses the work gym

 - Has had their whole team over for dinner

 - Wears a lucky tie for sales meetings

-And once everyone’s warmed up, you’ll find that people will interact more with the eventual meeting at hand.
+Meeting icebreakers are a great way to slide into a meeting.
+And once everyone’s warmed up, you’ll find that people will interact more during the eventual meeting at hand.